GemStone IV: Reception

 Computer Gaming World in 1991 stated that Gemstone III was a good example of the best and worst aspects of online play.
 The reviewer liked the game's community aspect and well-written prose, but criticized the poor parser, "surprisingly empty" game environment and—given the per-minute charge—lack of a free tutorial, and concluded that "the present incarnation of on-line games doesn't quite work for him".
-In a follow-up 1993 review, the reviewer stated "This time, my sojourn in Kulthea was a rewarding experience".
+In a follow-up 1993 review, the reviewer wrote that his sojourn in Kulthea was a rewarding experience.
 He reported receiving help from both built-in commands and other characters and the ability and opportunity for his bard character to sing.
 The reviewer concluded that "at last, I know why" the game was so popular.
-In 1997 Next Generation named it as number seven on their "Top 10 Online Game Picks", remarking, "It has depth, community, and racks up 500,000 hours of use a month.
-Someone must like this game."
+In 1997 Next Generation named it as number seven on their "Top 10 Online Game Picks".
 At its peak (1996), GemStone III had over 2,000 simultaneous users and 1 million play hours per month, large numbers for its era.

 In 2020 and 2021, GemStone III inspired retrospectives by Elizabeth Landau in Wired and Gizmodo.
 She noted its ability to facilitate human communication and its similar nature to later MMORPGs and social media.